 The Tribes – A Bottom Up Approach

-The last post generated quite a few interesting comments about the Steven Pressfield Blog, Chief Ajmal Khan Zazai, and the prospect of using specialized troops to embed with the tribes and possible be used for cross border sanctuary denial work.
+The last post generated quite a few interesting comments about the Steven Pressfield Blog, Chief Ajmal Khan Zazai, and the prospect of using specialized troops to embed with the tribes.
 With the election now decided this is an excellent time to talk about the tribes and more importantly a bottom up approach.
-The government in Kabul is not going to change – in fact they are already firing a shot across the bow of the entire international community sending a message that is easy to decipher.
+The government in Kabul is not going to change – in fact they already fired a shot across the bow of the international community with a message that is easy to decipher.
 Check out this email which came from a senior security manager in Kabul last night:

 Dear All,